hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-subscriptions.md

 ## GraphQL Subscriptions with WebSockets {#graphql-subscriptions-with-websocket}

-GraphQL Subscriptions are implemented with WebSockets, which are necessary to maintain an open connection between the server and client.
+GraphQL Subscriptions are implemented using the WebSocket protocol, enabling us to create a persistent connection between the server and client.
+The connection stays open until either party terminates it.

+The WebSockets make it possible to implement features such as Subscriptions and get real-time updates from the server.

 ## Replace Query with Subscription {#replace-query-with-subscription}